appuio/techlab/labs/08_database.md

 # Lab 8: Deploy and Attach a Database

-Most Applications are in a way stateful and safe their Data persistent in a Database, as a file or in a objectstore.
-In this Lab we will add an MySQL Service to our Project and attach it, so that multiple application pods can access the same database.
+There's mostly two different kinds of state when talking about stateful applications.
+The easier method is state that can be preserved in e.g. some kind of database, as a file or in an object store.
+In this lab we are going to add a MySQL service to our project and attach it so that multiple application pods can access the same database.

 As an Example we use our Springboot App from [LAB 4](04_deploy_dockerimage.md), `[USER]-dockerimage`. **Hint:** `oc project [USER]-dockerimage`